cxxi/ClientProviderBundle/README.md

 #### Make Command

-Included to speed up and simplify the creation of provider class :
+Included to speed up and simplify the creation of Provider class :

 ```bash
 php bin/console make:provider payment